WE LEVERAGE TECHNOLOGY TO FOSTER AUTHENTIC, GLOBAL, YOUTH-DRIVEN DIALOGUE.

 OUR CURRENT PROGRAMS

 For Educators: Our classroom-based programs use technology to integrate global perspectives and knowledge into the classroom.
-We empower educators to facilitate online communication between middle and high school students (ages 12-18) around the world – particularly among youth who have limited opportunities to connect with one another.
-Campfire is designed to be easily integrated and implemented in multiple learning settings–formal classrooms, after-school programs, and distance learning experiences –as well as with students who have varied learning styles, prior knowledge, preferences, and interests.
+We empower educators to facilitate online communication between middle and high school students (ages 12-19) around the world – particularly among youth who have limited opportunities to connect with one another.
+Our Campfire programs are designed to be easily integrated and implemented in multiple learning settings–formal classrooms, after-school programs, and distance learning experiences –as well as with students who have varied learning styles, prior knowledge, preferences, and interests.

 For Parents: Our at-home programs allow teens to explore the global issues that matter to them most through curated global content (images, videos, academic and journalistic articles) and the exchange of personal stories with their global peers – sharing about their lives, communities and cultures.